Skip to main content

 Area(s) of Expertise

 Dr. Beare has a wide range of teaching and research interests.
-In line with his administrative appointment, he is interested in teacher development and pedagogy.
+Broadly, he studies how emotion and identity mediate rhetorical activity.
+Also, in line with his administrative appointment, he is interested in teacher development and pedagogy.
 Within those areas, he is especially interested in queer and feminist approaches to teaching composition, the ways that emotion and embodiment shape the work of the classroom, and curricular revisions incorporating multimodal compositions with imagined public audiences.